-The State Board Theory Exam
+Beauty School Testing—Getting Ready for Your State Board Theory Exam

 The state theory exam, also known as the written exam, is a test used to validate your knowledge of your field in the beauty and wellness industry: cosmetology, barbering, esthetics, massage therapy, and nail technology.
 The theory (written) exam is one of two exams needed to become certified in your state and launch your career as a licensed professional.
-Whether you’re in school and about to take your theory exam for the first time, are transferring state licenses and need to test in your new state, or are getting a second license, this guide will answer all of your state board theory exam questions.
+Whether you’re in school and about to take your theory exam for the first time, are transferring state licenses and need to test in your new state, or are getting a second license, this guide will answer all of your beauty school testing and state board exam questions.

 What is the State Board Theory Exam?